 - Governmental policies and regulations that are unaccountable and unresponsive

 - Lack of power and resources in impacted communities

-- Ease with which regulatory loopholes enable continued victimization of affected communities
+- Regulatory loopholes that enable continued victimization of affected communities

 What Are the Concerns of the Environmental Justice Movement?